mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 A full-stack nextjs project to practice and showcase the work.
 UI design was taken from [Figma community](https://www.figma.com/community/file/1182308758714734501/golobe-travel-agency-website).

+Here is the live preview of this website [golob-travel-agency.vercel.app](https://golob-travel-agency.vercel.app)

 ## Technologies used in this project

 <img src="https://nextjs.org/favicon.ico" width="16" height="16"> Next js v14